AdamGoyer/Integrated-Resource-Management/docs/plan.md

 Outline budget and resource allocation for research and development.
 Establish partnerships with financial data providers and potential beta testers.
 This document should serve as a foundational blueprint to iterate and build upon as the project progresses.
 Would you like to add any more specific elements or refine any sections further?

+--
+Team Lead Notes
+Plan for the Fact Finder Questionnaire
+- Revew Fact Finder Documents, create a list of short and long fact finder questions